slackhq/tiny-thumb/README.md

 - Scale it down.
 - Reduce it's 'quality' using predetermined, hardcoded, static parameters.
 - Strip the jpeg header.

-## Options and Configuration
-There are two options that can be changed; the 'type' and the 'maximum dimension'.
-Each type corresponds to a specific jpeg header and 'dimension offset'.

 ## Output and Reconstitution Algorithim
 The output of this program is a json object containing the key "Payload" whose value is a base64 encoded byte array.
 The base64 header can be found in the key "Debug.Head", and the dimension offset in Debug.DimensionOffset.